bradford-hamilton/Ruby-On-Quails/guides/source/action_controller_overview.md

 Cookies
 -------

 Your application can store small amounts of data on the client - called cookies - that will be persisted across requests and even sessions.
-Rails provides easy access to cookies via the `cookies` method, which - much like the `session` - works like a hash:
+Quails provides easy access to cookies via the `cookies` method, which - much like the `session` - works like a hash:

 ```ruby
 class CommentsController < ApplicationController